Too Many Volunteers?

 “Coming from the corporate world and working with large retailers, you learn to look for common interest,” he says.
 “What I did was put numbers to the problem.”

-Volunteers Are An Excellent Source Of Fundraising Ideas
+Volunteers Are a Wealth of Fundraising Ideas

 Do you have so much to do for your capital campaign, with so little time?
 Think about including your most zealous volunteers in your fundraising program, according to Michael J. David-Wilson, executive director for the Middlesex County College Foundation in Edison, N.J.
 Why not use your best supporters to cultivate other organization members?